 4. Arrive early:

-we have lots of problems with this one in our daily life so it’s kind of important one if you go early it will give you time to set up and make sure that everything is working properly. there is another thing that you will be happy about that one of the benefits of it is that it helps you to relax and feel more confident when the time of your presentation comes.
+It is important to address the routine problems in our daily life.
+To ensure that everything is working correctly, it is recommended that you plan ahead.
+Doing so will give you adequate time to set up and make sure that all preparations are made before proceeding with the task at hand. there is another thing that you will be happy about that one of the benefits of it is that it helps you to relax and feel more confident when the time of your presentation comes.

 5. Take cues from professional speakers:

-here it’s time to ask from professional speakers and There’s no need to reinvent the wheel when it comes to giving a presentation.
+Here it’s time to ask professional speakers and There’s no need to reinvent the wheel when it comes to giving a presentation.
 Learn from those who have done it before and take cues from their techniques.

 6. Relax and be yourself: